wxicu/pipeline_ex/README.md

   4. conda
   5. use profile parameter to switch between different containers

-Dockerfile:
+Dockerfile_old:
+  1. use Dockerfile to create a docker image containing old-version demuxlet

+Dockerfile_new:
-  1. use Dockerfile to create a docker image containing demuxlet
+  1. use Dockerfile to create a docker image containing popscle as well as new-version demuxlet
-  2. the image now is also available in the docker hub
+  2. available from the github

 Singularity:
   1. sif upload failure, try again later